Mattds825/curse-crush/README.md

 - game mechanics similar to candy crush
 - interesting visuals with the poem
 - board changes as you solve more symbols
+- poem modal
+    - show hints to the symbols
+    - user can hover on the correct symbol word to find a puzzle to get the right number (2nd round)

 ## Resources